 Our Diversity Statement

-We value diversity, equity, and equality of opportunity.
+The School of Conflict Management, Peacebuilding and Development values diversity, equity, and equality of opportunity.
 We believe peace requires justice.
 We must end individual, but especially institutional, forms of discrimination and bias.
 In our classrooms, our research, our service, our homes, and our communities.
 We will strive to be the change we seek in the world.